Saint Lucia Launches Updated Travel Protocols

 Saint Lucia’s government has revealed a change to one of its core arrival protocols for travelers, Caribbean Journal has learned.
 The island will soon require all incoming visitors to obtain a negative PCR test five days before arrival in the country.
 That is a slight tightening of an earlier policy that had required PCR tests within seven days before arrival.
 The new protocol will take effect on Feb.
 10, tourism officials told Caribbean Journal.

-Mexico: COVID-19 Entry Requirements For Travelers
+St. Maarten COVID-19 Entry Requirements Travelers Need To Know